-There are no transfer between Level 1, Level 2 and Level 3 for the year ended 31 March 2024 and 31 March 2023, where the second contract of the second contract
+There are no transfer between Level 1, Level 2 and Level 3 for the year ended 31 March 2025 and 31 March 2024.

 C) Financial risk management

 Risk management framework

 The Company's activities expose it to a variety of financial risks: market risk (including foreign exchange risk and interest rate risk), credit risk and liquidity risk.